astronomer/astro-docs/ac/next/install-dependencies.md

 ---
 title: "Install Dependencies in a Production Environment"
 navTitle: "Install Dependencies"
-description: "Learn how to instal OS-Level and Python-Level packages on Airflow."
+description: "Learn how to install OS-level and Python-level packages on Airflow."
 ---

 ## Overview